 In this section, we review the alternate execution plans that can be used for the text-centric tasks described above, and discuss how we can "instantiate" each generic plan for each task of Section 2.
-Our discussion assumes that each task has a target recall value $\tau$ , $0 < \tau \le 1$ , that needs to be achieved (see Definition 3.2), and that the execution can stop as soon as the target recall is reached.
+Our discussion assumes that each task has a target recall value $\tau$ , $0 < \tau \leq 1$ , that needs to be achieved (see Definition 3.2), and that the execution can stop as soon as the target recall is reached.
+Also, we define Tokens as the set of tokens that the document processor at hand can extract from all the database documents collectively.